-These parameters may be added to the RedHawk system's boot time parameters with the command blscfg(1) in RedHawk Linux versions 8.0 and later, and ccur-grub2(1) in Ubuntu releases and RedHawk Linux versions 7.x.
+The parameters listed in this section may be added to the RedHawk system's boot time parameters with the command blscfg(1) in RedHawk Linux versions 8.0 and later, and ccur-grub2(1) in Ubuntu releases and RedHawk Linux versions 7.x.
 Note that a reboot is necessary for the parameters to take effect and, as noted, some parameters are not available in all releases.